-What Are The Three Stages Of Stress And How Can You Cope?
+The Three Stages Of Stress By Hans Selye And How To Cope

 Many of us find it difficult to cope with stress.
-Feeling pressure to meet a deadline, juggling tasks at home, experiencing relationship conflicts, or struggling with symptoms related to health issues are typical stressors.
+Feeling pressure to meet a deadline, juggling tasks at home, experiencing relationship conflicts, or struggling with symptoms related to health challenges are typical stressors.
 While it's important to understand what triggers your stress, learning how it affects your body may give new insight on how to handle it.
 Did you know stress affects the body in stages?
-Let's explore the stages of stress, along with healthy tips to get relief.
+Let's explore the stages of stress, along with healthy tips that may help you find relief.

 Rawpixel